JamesIves/perforce-commit-discord-bot/README.md

 1. Within your Discord server go to the settings for the channel you'd like the commit logs to be posted to and copy the webhook URL.
 2. Save the webhook URL as an environment variable called `DISCORD_WEBHOOK_URL`.
-3. The service requires access to the `p4 changes` command in the terminal, your bot should be installed somewhere where it can automatically perform this command.
-Once suitable access has been provided you'll need to run `$ pip install -r requirements.txt` followed by `$ python app.py` to initialize the service.
+3. The service requires access to the `p4 changes` command in the terminal, your bot should be installed somewhere where it can automatically perform this command without the session expiring.
+Once suitable access has been provided you'll need to run `$ pip install -r requirements.txt` followed by `$ python app.py` to initialize it.
-4. Optionally you should create a CRON script or something similar that restarts the `app.py` file on server reboot in order to keep the bot alive through restarts.
+4. Optionally you should consider creating a CRON script or something similar that restarts the `app.py` file on server reboot in order to keep the bot alive.

 ---